gnalawade/dns-load-generator/README.md

 ## Usage

-This version of PPDNS Stress has been modified to include command line arguments.
+This version of DNS Load Generator has been modified to include command line arguments.
 This is useful for generating queries quickly without needing to manually input settings every time.

 ```
 user@demo ~ $ python3 ppdnstress.py -h